besacier/AMMIcourse/STUDENTS-RETURN/Yoruba2/README.md

 git clone https://github.com/ogunlao/yoruba_speech_project.git
 ```

-This adds a folder "yoruba_speech_project" to your local directory.
+This adds a folder called "yoruba_speech_project" which contain the files to your local directory.

 ## Statistics